The Nest

 Co-op boards also require higher down payments, and most coops require a minimum of 20% of the purchase price.
 Some more selective co-ops require even more (up to 50%), while others don’t allow purchasers to get loans.coop boards in nyc: hard to get passed the interview

 Each cooperative property has its own rules.
-Most tend to be restrictive regarding how to use your unit, and you will often be limited or forbidden from subletting your apartment.
-Some co-ops will also disallow use as a pied-à-terre.
+Most tend to be restrictive regarding how to use your unit.
+You will often be limited or forbidden from subletting your apartment.
+Some co-ops also disallow use as a pied-à-terre.

-When you sell your co-op apartment, the extra approval can make it more hassle to sell the place.
+When you sell your co-op apartment, the extra approval can make it more difficult.
 You could lose a great buyer due to a board rejection and have to return to the market.

-Additionally, most co-ops have a flip tax due at closing and can range from 1 to 3% of the sale price, and this tax beefs up the building’s financials.
+Additionally, most co-ops have a flip tax due at closing, ranging from 1 to 3% of the sale price.
+This tax beefs up the building’s financials.
 Remember that even with a high flip tax, co-op closing costs are significantly lower than condo closing costs

 2. What is a condominium?